Cynth3tik/awesome/README.md

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

-*   [superagent-ai/superagent](https://github.com/superagent-ai/superagent) - The runtime firewall for AI, blocks LLM vulnerabilities in real time.
+*   [superagent-ai/superagent](https://github.com/superagent-ai/superagent) - The worlds first purpose-built firewall for AI

 *   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.